 The Safety Environment Ship Management Division promptly responds to accidents and also strengthens the management system, prevents accidents, and raises safety awareness.
 In addition to day-to-day operation with the transportation divisions, we work hard to strengthen the relationship across the group, including establishing an internal environmental safety committee, a shipowner meeting with each shipowner, and an environmental safety council with each shipping company.

-In FY 2018, we established Committee for Reorganization of Safety and Ship Management to systematically respond to several issues of safety and ship management, such as securing and developing excellent crews and safety managers, accumulating maritime know-how, and striving to develop next-generation technologies.
+We systematically respond to several issues of safety and ship management, such as securing and developing excellent crews and safety managers, accumulating maritime know-how, and striving to develop next-generation technologies.

 To enhance the effectiveness of the safety management system, we actively communicate with ship owners and crew members, and ensure and raise awareness of safety activities, through special ship visits twice a year in addition to regular ship visits.